 - Join a Timebank

-- Avoid malls
+- Avoid malls and fast fashion

 - Don’t replace anything until it’s totally worn out and not fixable